Servings: 4 Total time: 15 hours 30 minutes Difficulty: intermediary

 1. 1- Cooking the meat.

 3. 2.
-Preparing the black beans
+Preparing black beans

 5. 3.
 Cooking the rice

 7. 4.
-Cooking the plantains
+Cooking plantains

 8. Cut the plantains into 1 cm thick slices.
 Heat a little oil in a frying pan and fry them for 2 to 3 minutes on each side, until golden brown.
 Drain on paper towels and season lightly with salt.
-(Tip: You can also brush them with oil and bake them in the oven at 200°C for 25 minutes, turning them halfway through cooking.)
+(Tip: You can also brush them with oil and bake them in the oven at 200°C for 25 minutes, turning them halfway through.)

 9. 5.
 Training